ricoen/improved-embedded-system/README.md

 # improved-programming-embedded-system
-Improved way for Arduino and embedded system programming using struct and pointer to save more memory.
+Improved way for Arduino and embedded system programming using struct and pointer for easier to maintain then more efficient.